-Course Objectives: To expose the students to the following:
+Objectives of the course: To expose the students to the following

-- 1. How Computer Systems work and the basic principles. - 2.
-Concept of computer architecture and Micro programming. - 3.
-The basic principles for accessing I/O devices and memory unit. - 4.
-Concepts of advanced processors, parallel and pipelining techniques.
+- 1. How Computer Systems work & the basic principles - 2.
+Instruction Level Architecture and Instruction Execution - 3.
+The current state of art in memory system design - 4.
+How I/O devices are accessed and its principles. - 5.
+To provide the knowledge on Instruction Level Parallelism - 6.
+To impart the knowledge on micro programming - 7.
+Concepts of advanced pipelining techniques.